-In most cases, if you ask the phone company to take these readings, they will simply say "they're fine."
+If you ask the telco to take these readings, they'll simply say "they're fine."
 They don't care.
 They don't have to.
-It's your customer, your problem, and your money.
+It's your customer and your problem.

-Once you're armed with readings that may point to the cause of the symptoms at a particular premise, going to battle with the phone company is a lot easier.
-Even with these reading, you may have to escalate the case of trouble, since the repair people at the phone company may not know what these readings mean.
+Once you have the readings that point to the cause of the symptoms, going to battle with the phone company is a lot easier.
+Even with these readings, you may have to escalate the case of trouble, since the repair people at the phone company may not know what these readings mean.